 In order to identify countermeasures, take your ranked list of threats and use a mind map to brainstorm possible ways to resolve them.
 Some countermeasures will apply to multiple threats (see the example in Figure 3).
 Some threats will need multiple countermeasures to be stacked in order to be resolved.
-Some countermeasures may be redundant, and this can be a good thing.15 If you have a detailed threat library, you may be able to pull countermeasures from it.
+Some countermeasures may be redundant, and this can be a good thing.
+If you have a detailed threat library, you may be able to pull countermeasures from it.
 If not, save the ideas you brainstorm during the session and update the library afterwards.
-You may need to do research to validate that these countermeasures are sufficiently effective. followed, they agree to leave well before future meeting times to give them opportunities to engage in anti-surveillance drills22 during their journey.
+You may need to do research to validate that these countermeasures are sufficiently effective.